International Women’s Day

 The corporate athlete: Lessons learnt

-We are delighted to invite you to join us for our global International Women’s Day webinar.
+We are delighted to share with you our global International Women’s Day webinar recording.

 Nothing unites communities and ignites nationalistic pride quite like sport.
 Post the global pandemic – we have witnessed the resurgence of crowd and spectator support on the world stage, particularly in relation to women’s sport.